veertuinc/anka-docs/content/en/docs/Anka Virtualization/upgrading.md

 2) Install the new anka pkg.
 Follow the [install instructions]({{< ref "docs/Getting Started/installing-the-anka-virtualization-package.md" >}})

-3) Upgrade the guest addons inside the VM templates with `anka start -u`
+3) Upgrade the guest addons inside the VM templates with `anka start --update`

 4) Push the newly upgraded VM templates to registry with `anka registry push {vmNameOrUUID} --tag <tag>`